dipy/dipy/doc/user_guide/installation.rst

 This method should work under Linux, Mac OS X, and Windows.

-For Windows and Mac OSX you can use Anaconda_ to get numpy, scipy, cython and lots of other useful python modules.
+For Windows and macOS you can use Anaconda_ to get numpy, scipy, cython and lots of other useful python modules.
 Anaconda_ is a big package but will install many tools and libraries that are useful for scientific processing.